buttonwoodcx/bcx-aurelia-dnd/src/tutorial/bcx-aurelia-reorderable-repeat-part6.md

 > There is support of `reorderable-direction="up"` (for flow from bottom to top).
 If you can do that in your css (I am not sure how to), we support it.

-> I was attempted to auto-detect the DOM flow.
+> I attempted to auto-detect the DOM flow.
 It's bit tricky at least for now.
 This option might be removed in future, replaced by auto-detection.